-Find information to help search for alternatives (aka the "3Rs" - on right of this page) mandated by the Animal Welfare Act and required for IACUC (section 9 for research, section 7 for instruction) protocols.
+Find information to help search for alternatives (aka the "3Rs" - on right of this page) mandated by the Animal Welfare Act and required for IACUC (Breeding, section 6; Research, section 7; Instruction, section 2) protocols.

 The librarians listed on the right of this page offer periodic workshops on how to effectively search resources (check the NLI website and look for emails from the IACUC), but you can also use this worksheet as a guide through the literature search process, and the National Agricultural Library's Animal Use Alternatives Thesaurus to generate additional search terms.

 Several key databases to use in your searches are listed below.
 This is not an all-inclusive list, feel free to set up a consultation with one of the librarians on this page to assist with your literature review.